 Ha Long Bay is a UNESCO World Heritage site in North Vietnam, about 4 hours drive from Hanoi.
-Ha Long with an area of 1500 sq. km, thousands of limestone karsts and small islands is the biggest bay in the area and is best experienced on a Halong Bay overnight cruise.
-Positioned to the east of Halong Bay is Bai Tu Long Bay, the less traversed region of this UNESCO World Heritage Site.
+Ha Long with an area of 1500 sq. km, thousands of limestone karsts and small islands is the biggest bay in the area.
+It is best experienced on a Halong Bay overnight cruise.
+Positioned to the east of Halong Bay is Bai Tu Long Bay.
+Bai Tu Long is the less traversed region.

 The name Ha Long means “descending dragon”.
 The name was given to this area in the 19th century and there is a myth involving dragons fighting against invaders to save Vietnam behind it.

 Halong Bay and more so, Bai Tu Long Bay is great to experience on an overnight cruise.
-Halong Bay offers a higher density of karsts than it’s neighboring Bai Tu Long Bay but the crowds and the litter are visible everywhere.
-Pristine and quiet, Bai Tu Long is a great alternative to Halong Bay.
+Halong Bay offers a higher density of karsts than it’s neighboring Bai Tu Long Bay.
+But the crowds and the litter at Halong Bay are visible everywhere.
+Bai Tu Long is pristine, quiet, and a great alternative to Halong Bay.
 But the protected status of Bai Tu Long Bay prohibits boats from anchoring overnight.

-Each Dragon Legend boat – one of the best Halong bay cruise recommendation as per several reviews – features 24 luxury cabins, 4 decks with both inside and outside restaurants, a spa, bar and a sundeck area.
+Each Dragon Legend boat features 24 luxury cabins, 4 decks with both inside and outside restaurants, a spa, bar and a sundeck area.
 We found our large cabin room to be well-furnished and the service through the cruise was excellent.

 The luxury experience starts with the minivan that they sent to our hotel for pick-up.
 It is equipped with drinks and mini bar, air conditioner, free WiFi connection, USB charging ports, larger and more comfortable seats.